reasonthearchitect/boot-seed/README.md

 Git clone this repository into a folder on your computer.

-cd into the generator-kar-boot folder.
+cd into the generator-seed-boot folder.

 Run the following to install and link the generator:
 ```